MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-behind-the-scenes.md

 ---
-Description: This article provides a deeper dive on how the Desktop Bridge works under the covers.
+description: This article provides a deeper dive on how the Desktop Bridge works under the covers.
 title: Behind the scenes of the Desktop Bridge ms.date: 01/30/2020 ms.topic: article